 With suction type models, the pump operates continuously, so no energy saving benefits are obtained even by setting intermittent measurement.
 Similarly, flame detectors do not support intermittent measurement.

-For a guide to the approximate continuous operation time using intermittent measurement, refer to the separate UPS time quick referral table.
+For a guide to the approximate continuous operation time using intermittent measurement, refer to the appendix.

 <2-4.2 Alarm settings>